 Despite difficulties formulating a precise eleatic principle, it is not unclear how the principle is intended as an alternative to QI regarding whether we should believe in mathematical objects.
-QI says that we should believe in mathematical objects since they are ineliminable elements of our best theory.
 The eleatic claims that we should not believe in mathematical objects, even if they are included in our best theory, because they are not causally connected to the directly sensible, space-time world.
 They are mere heuristic devices.
-"If any entities outside the [spatio-temporal] system are postulated, but have no effect on the system, there is no compelling reason to postulate them" (Armstrong 1980: 154).
+"If any entities outside the [spatio-temporal] system are postulated, but have no effect on the system, there is no compelling reason to postulate them" (Armstrong 1980: 154).6